 - liaise with other medical and non-medical staff in hospital settings to ensure all of the patients' needs are met

-- keep up your knowledge of the latest treatments for neurological disorders, which have vastly increased over the past decade
+- keep up your knowledge of the latest treatments for neurological disorders, which have increased significantly over recent years

 - carry out teaching of junior staff, audits of practice and research.

-- The basic starting salary for junior hospital doctor trainees working 40 hours per week at foundation level is £26,614 in the first year, rising to £30,805 in the second year.
+- The basic starting salary for junior hospital doctor trainees working 40 hours per week at foundation level is £27,689 to £32,050.

 Allowances are paid for working nights, weekends and being on call.
 You'll automatically be enrolled on the NHS pension scheme.

-Consultants may apply for local and national Clinical Excellence Awards and may also be able to supplement their salary by working in private practice.
+Consultants may apply for local and national Clinical Excellence Awards (England and Wales) and may also be able to supplement their salary by working in private practice.

 Figures relate to the pay and conditions of medical doctors within the NHS, which is the largest employer of neurologists in the UK.